Apurva14A/Terraform-CICD-Pipeline-AWS/README.md

-# INTERGRATION OF JENKINS(followed Jenkins as a code practices)with TERRAFORM(Followed IAC practices) and AWS Cloud
+# INTERGRATION OF JENKINS(followed Jenkins as a code practices)with TERRAFORM(followed IAC practices) and AWS Cloud
 **==========================================================================================================**